simonmichael/hledger/hledger/hledger.m4.md

     assets:cash      $350
 ```

-And here it is with a lots tag on the commodity (on account would also work):
+And here it is with a lots tag on the commodity:

 ```journal
 commodity AAPL         ; lots: